O3 Loss

 Example: Sodankyla (Finland)

-- Top: An increasing difference between SAOZ O3 columns (pink) and
+- An increasing difference between SAOZ O3 columns (pink) and

-passive REPROBUS O3 (black) is observed after January 5.
+passive REPROBUS O3 (black) is observed up to January 15 .

-- Bottom: MIMOSA potential vorticity.
-High values : polar vortex.
+- Green: MIMOSA potential vorticity when station inside polar vortex.

 1 - ECMWF Temperatures